RasmusRendal/crnsimul/README.md

-# Chemilang codebase
+# crnsimul
-This is the codebase for chemilang.
-Have fun hacking
+crnsimul is an application that simulates Chemical Reaction Networks.
 ## Building
 The project uses cmake.
 To compile a project using cmake, the following commands should be used:
 ```sh